Turning Leaf Therapy LLC

 Trauma responses are often described as feeling sad a lot of the time and mentally replaying the experience over and over again.
 There are unfortunately more symptoms that people don’t know exist.
 These include dissociation, having trouble sleeping, developing illnesses and autoimmune diseases, having gastrointestinal issues, self-destructive behaviors, becoming more of a people-pleaser and more.

 After a traumatic experience like sexual assault, our minds are heightened to recognize danger in every corner.
 Sometimes our minds work too well and categorize something as dangerous when it isn’t.
 With psychoeducation, we can understand more about why our minds and bodies behave like this and we can learn how to grow from our experiences.
-Doing this in a group setting can be extremely comforting as you are surrounded by individuals who can relate to your unique experience, potentially limiting feelings of isolation.
-By joining a therapeutic psychoeducational sexual assault survivor group, you can share your thoughts and feelings with like-minded people, learn how to better understand and care for your body’s responses, cope with future uncomfortable situations, and heal what was once broken.
+Schedule an appointment to learn how to better understand and care for your body’s responses, cope with future uncomfortable situations, and heal what was once broken.

 0 Comments